-Vance and Walz go after each other's running mates in VP debate
+Vance and Walz go in depth on policy in VP debate

 The role of a presidential running mate is typically to serve as an attack dog for the person at the top of the ticket, arguing against the opposing presidential candidate and their proxy on stage.
 Both Vance and Walz have embraced that role.

-Early Tuesday night, Vance was giving a largely measured performance instead of assuming his combative persona from the campaign trail or in media interviews.

-Walz, meanwhile, did not deploy the arsenal of folksy zingers that excited Democrats when he was named as Harris’ running mate.

-Vance’s occasionally confrontational interviews and appearances have underscored why Trump picked him for the Republican ticket despite his past biting criticisms of the former president, including once suggesting Trump would be “America’s Hitler.”
+Vance was asked to address his past biting criticisms of the former president, including once suggesting Trump would be “America’s Hitler.”

 “When you get something wrong and you change your mind, you ought to be honest with the American people,” he said Tuesday.

-Walz had catapulted onto Harris’ campaign by branding Trump and Republicans as “ just weird,” creating an attack line for Democrats seeking to argue Republicans are disconnected from the American people.

-He was pressed Tuesday on his misleading claim, which was investigated this week by Minnesota Public Radio and other outlets, that he was in Hong Kong during the turbulence surrounding the 1989 Tiananmen Square massacre, part of a broader pattern of inaccuracies that Republicans hope to exploit.
+Walz, meanwhile, was pressed on his misleading claim, which was investigated this week by Minnesota Public Radio and other outlets, that he was in Hong Kong during the turbulence surrounding the 1989 Tiananmen Square massacre, part of a broader pattern of inaccuracies that Republicans hope to exploit.

 Confronted with his misstatements about his travels to China years ago, Walz defended himself by saying, “I’ve not been perfect.”
 In fact, he said, “I’m a knucklehead at times.”
 Eventually, he acknowledged he misspoke about his history.